 To apply for the JD/LLM in Law & Entrepreneurship program, candidates complete the regular JD application and indicate their intent to enroll in the JD/LLMLE.
 No additional application materials or standardized testing are required.

 Candidates for the JD/LLM in Law & Entrepreneurship do not need to apply separately to any school or program at Duke other than the Law School.
 Complete the regular JD application, but indicate that you wish to be considered for the dual degree.
 You may apply to only one dual degree program.

 Application Review Process

-JD/LLMLE applications are reviewed through the regular Law School process.
+Applications to the dual JD/LLM in Law & Entrepreneurship are reviewed through the regular Law School process.
 Although there are no specific prerequisites or admission requirements, the admissions committee pays particular attention to applicants with a background in business, finance, and entrepreneurial activity.
 In rare instances where the applicant is a strong candidate for the JD program but lacks this additional experience, the admissions committee may offer admission to the JD only.

 Additional Application Materials

-JD/LLMLE candidates are not required to submit a statement of purpose for the LLM; however, we encourage applicants to address their interest in law and entrepreneurship, either in their personal statement or include the JD/LLM Addendum attachment.
+JD/LLM in Law & Entrepreneurship candidates are not required to submit a statement of purpose for the LLM; however, we encourage applicants to address their interest in law and entrepreneurship, either in their personal statement or include the JD/LLM Addendum attachment.